-West was planning a trip to the University of St. Augustine in Peru (UNSA) with Ross Larsen from the McKay School and Ken Plumber from the BYU Center for Teaching and Learning when he decided to recruit Cardenas. “[UNSA] asked us to come and teach them about an innovative new teaching strategy that has been developed here at BYU called decision-based learning,” said West.
+West was planning a trip to the University of St. Augustine in Peru (UNSA) with Ross Larsen from the McKay School and Ken Plummer from the BYU Center for Teaching and Learning when he decided to recruit Cardenas. “[UNSA] asked us to come and teach them about an innovative new teaching strategy that has been developed here at BYU called decision-based learning,” said West.

 Although West’s mission for The Church of Jesus Christ of Latter-day Saints in Ecuador equipped him with Spanish speaking skills, he wanted to bring someone along who was a native speaker.
 That’s where Cardenas comes into the story—West discovered that not only does Cardenas speak Spanish, but he also has family roots in Peru.

 Cardenas quickly realized that he was presented with a tremendous opportunity to visit his father’s homeland for the first time.
 “He literally started shaking,” said West.